The NoZe Brotherhood: Activities

 The society has held its Annual Pink Tea since May 17, 1929.

 The society is liberal in handing out awards, titles, and various sobriquets; in fact, if a NoZeman feels that his fellow members have not seen fit to bestow sufficient honors upon him, he is encouraged to come up with his own.
 NoZe honors typically begin with the prefix "Keko Keeper of...", the meaning of which is apparently lost to history.

-In 1954, the society began publishing its own satirical newspaper, The Rope (spoofing the campus newspaper The Lariat), taking aim at Baylor University and the Baptist Church, employing satire and absurdity, and developing a unique writing style known as "NoZe prose".
-The group kept a record of everything they did as a group called the "Holy Law."
-Sadly sometime after World War II, the book was lost and has yet to be found.
+In 1954, the society began publishing its own satirical newspaper, The Rope, which spoofs the campus newspaper The Lariat, takes aim at Baylor University and the Baptist Church, employs satire and absurdity, and has a unique writing style known as "NoZe prose".
+The group kept a record of everything they did as a group called the "Holy Law"; sometime after World War II, the book was lost.

 The Noze Brotherhood has also participated in Baylor's homecoming parade.
 In 2016, they attached a rug on a truck bumper to represent the university sweeping things under the rug, commenting on the university's sexual assault scandal.
 The group is also known to paint the noses of campus statues pink.